John 14:1-6 (KJV)

 Jesus is the way.
 He is the way out of this world.
 Everything we need to leave this world is wrapped up in him.
 If you have Jesus, you have everything you need to make it to heaven.
 Whether your time to go comes tomorrow, or whether it comes many years from now.
 Whether you are resurrected from the grave, or whether you go in the rapture, Jesus is the way.
 Jesus is enough.

 Jesus is the truth.
 All essential truth is wrapped up in Jesus Christ.
 He is the Word made flesh.
 (John 1:14) The Apostle Paul called Jesus the Chief Cornerstone of our faith.
-(Ephesian 2:19-20) All that we believe must align with cornerstone.
-Any “truth” that is not alignment with Christ and his words is not really truth.
+(Ephesian 2:19-20) All that we believe must align with the cornerstone.

 Jesus is the life.
 It was his perfect sinless life which saved our lives.
 (1 John 2:2) It was the life he lived which fulfilled the law.
 (Matthew 5:17) His life set us free.
 (Romans 8:2) Jesus gave us his life as an example to follow, and his disciples seek to live a life like his.
 (John 13:15)